 What are the main differences in vein anatomy between children and the elderly?

-Veins of children are Harder to perceive and feel as they tend to be less conspicuous than those seen in older people, which is largely attributed by age-related factors like lesser elasticity, thickened vessel walls, and dysfunctioning valves.
+Veins of children are harder to perceive and feel as they tend to be less conspicuous than those seen in older people, which is largely attributed to age-related factors like lesser elasticity, thickened vessel walls, and dysfunctioning valves.

 How can healthcare providers minimize complications during venous access procedures?

-Healthcare providers can reduce the risk of potential complications related to venous access procedures by following proper insertion techniques, continuously monitoring the catheter site, dressing changes conducted according to aseptic standards and using suitable securement devices.
-As well as implementing effective infection prevention practices.
+Healthcare providers can mitigate the risk of potential complications related to venous access procedures by adhering to proper insertion techniques, continuous monitoring of the catheter site, ensuring dressing changes follow aseptic standards, using suitable securement devices, and implementing effective infection prevention practices.

 How can patient positioning impact venous access in children and the elderly?